craftcms/commerce-stripe/README.md

 - Publishable API Key
 - Secret API Key
+- Webhook Secret

 You can find these in your Stripe dashboard under **Developers** → **API keys**.

-## Payment Process and Security

-This plugin relies on stored payment methods and doesn’t allow directly-submitted credit card details.
-To check out, a customer must submit a `paymentMethodId` parameter to the Commerce `commerce/payments/pay` form action.

-A new payment method can be created prior to checkout using Stripe’s front-end JavaScript API.

-Check out Stripe’s [Create Payment Method](https://stripe.com/docs/js/payment_methods/create_payment_method) documentation to learn how to save a payment method or follow the [example below](#creating-a-stripe-payment-form-for-the-payment-intents-gateway).

-## Webhooks

-You’ll need to update configuration with this plugin and the Stripe dashboard in order to utilize webhooks.

-### Configuring Stripe

-Set up a webhook endpoint in your Stripe dashboard API settings.
-The URL for this endpoint can be found in your Commerce Stripe gateway settings.

-We recommend emitting all possible events, but the required events are:

-#### For 3D Secure Payments (if using Stripe Charge gateway)

-- `source.cancelled`
-- `source.chargeable`
-- `source.failed`

-#### For refunds:
-- `charge.refund.updated`

-#### For Subscriptions

-- `invoice.payment_succeeded`
-- `customer.subscription.deleted`

-We strongly recommended enabling the following events to ensure your Commerce subscriptions stay in sync with your Stripe dashboard:

-- `plan.deleted`
-- `plan.updated`
-- `invoice.created`
-- `customer.subscription.updated`
-- `invoice.payment_failed`

-### Configuring the Gateway
+Once you have saved the the gateway in Commerce, you can reopen it to find the webhook URL available for you to enter into
+Stripe’s Dashboard settings.

-When you've set up the endpoint, you can view the signing secret in its settings.
+When you've set up that URL in the Stripe dashboard, you can view the signing secret in its settings.
 Enter this value in your Stripe gateway settings in the Webhook Signing Secret field.
 To use webhooks, the Webhook Signing Secret setting is required.

+We recommend emitting all possible events for the webhook.
+Unnecessary events will be ignored by the plugin.

+We advise using the Stripe CLI in development to test webhooks.
+See [Testing Webhooks](https://stripe.com/docs/webhooks/test) for more information.

+## Payment Process Changes

+In the previous version of this plugin, we relied on a directly submitted `paymentMethodId` parameter to the Commerce `commerce/payments/pay` form action to make payment.
+This continues to work for backwards compatibility but the new payment form HTML.

+A new payment method can still be created prior to checkout using Stripe’s front-end JavaScript API manully, but we now advise using the built in payment form HTML.

 ## Configuration Settings

 ### `chargeInvoicesImmediately`

 For subscriptions with automatic payments, Stripe creates an invoice 1-2 hours before attempting to charge it.
 By setting this to `true` in your `commerce-stripe.php` config file, you can force Stripe to charge this invoice immediately.

 This setting affects all Stripe gateways on your Commerce installation.